acamposuribe/brush/README.md

   - **Description**: Selects and sets up the current brush with a specific name, color, and weight.
 This function is crucial for preparing the brush to draw strokes with the desired characteristics.
   - **Parameters**:
     - `brushName` (String): The name of the brush to be used.
-    - `color` (String|p5.Color): The color for the brush, which can be specified as a HEX string or a p5.Color object.
+    - `color` (String): The color for the brush, which can be specified as a HEX string.
     - `weight` (Number): The weight or size of the brush.
   - **Note**: This function will automatically activate stroke mode for subsequent geometries.
   - **Usage**: